FAQs

 Literacy, maths, project and specialist skills sessions form the basic framework of the timetable and young people are expected to attend these lessons unless by prior arrangement with the teacher.
 During self-directed learning time the class may be divided around the school with some still in the classroom with their class teacher and some in workshops with the specialist workshop teachers, or outside.

-At the moment we expect to offer GCSE’s as an option.
+At the moment we offer GCSE’s as an option.
 Young people can choose a selection of GCSE’s to take, they may combine this with a portfolio or perhaps an out-of-school qualification.

 Is The New School a totally new innovative model or have you adapted an existing approach?

-Democratic education is not new, it has been around since pre 1900’s.
-The oldest democratic school in the UK is Summerhill school which is 100years old (started in 1921).
+Relational education is not new, it has been around since pre 1900’s.
 There are many different variations of democratic education but none in the UK are non fee-paying and so are unable to work with a diverse range of young people.
 Our funding model is innovative to ensure education is a right of every young person.
-As far as we know in the UK no one has created an alternative outcomes framework that supports equity, inclusion and social justice as a means of challenging the mainstream education system but still holding schools accountable.
+As far as we know in the UK no one has created an alternative outcomes framework that supports equity, inclusion and social justice as a means of evolving the mainstream education system but still holding schools accountable.

 How many children per class?

-There will be a ratio of 15:1 young people to teacher.
-There are four classes per age grouping (at capacity) – although within each class there are mixed age young people.
+There is a ratio of 15:1 young people to teacher.
+There are five classes per age grouping (at capacity) – although within each class there are mixed age young people.
 See our class page for more information.

 How do restorative circles work?